anebout/prelicit/docs/method.md

 The elicitation procedure produces interval-censored observations rather than arbitrary point estimates.

-These intervals can subsequently be mapped into latent preference parameters using structural decision models.
+These intervals can be analyzed directly using model-free summaries or mapped into latent preference parameters using structural decision models.

 PRELICIT is intended to support estimation procedures that explicitly account
 for: